andreas0x41/coding-tutorial-obsidian/content/Theory Exam/1 General/5 Datatype.md

 ## Range

-> [!todo]- partly exam relevant
-> Basic usage for looping and creating number sequences is necessary.
-It is good to understand that this is different from list because it does not store all elements in memory and instead generates them on demand.
-Advanced usage and explanation are not necessary.

 The datatype Range is created with the `range()` function and generates a sequence of numbers.
-It might seem very similar to a list, but the key difference is that not all elements are saved in memory.
+It does not safe all values in memory.
+Instead, they are generated only when they are actually used.
 Instead, they are generated only when they are actually used.
 It is commonly used in loops and is a memory-efficient [[#Iterable]].
 You can not add, remove, or change elements of a range because it is [[#Mutable||immutable]].

 The `range()` function generates a range of numbers.
 The arguments are similar to slicing and you can use `range(stop)`, `range(start, stop)`, or `range(start, stop, step)`
 - `start`: The starting number (**inclusive**), default is `0`.